du82/unfathoming/content/archive/2024/chinese-keyboards.md

 ## One-sided surveillance
 [Every word](https://citizenlab.ca/2023/08/vulnerabilities-in-sogou-keyboard-encryption/) that is typed or spoken into the keyboards developed by the three companies listed above is transmitted back to those companies for processing{% sidenote "This is not unique to Chinese apps.
 Gboard and SwiftKey also do the same thing." %} by opaque neural networks that look for patterns of potential banned phrases.
 If that wasn't bad enough, these keyboard apps have also been used to sidestep end-to-end encryption in apps like Signal and Element, allowing authorities to view conversations from one perspective and make life-changing decisions without having the whole story.

+*Who is watching the watchers?*

+## Self-censorship
+This is a very real problem in China{% sidenote "Also in the West with netizens saying things like unalive instead of kill to keep advertising revenue." %} which is partially caused by the keyboard.
+If everything you ever type will be analyzed, and there's no easy open-source alternative, you will most certainly censor yourself to keep the machine happy and stay under the radar.

+## Workarounds
+Currently there's not many workarounds that are viable for long-term use.
+Trime on Android is the closest option, but the barrier to entry is still much higher than tapping install and having it immediately available.
+Currently Trime requires you to install LibRime on Linux and extract the dictionary files required to do the automatic suggestions.